Isachi25/alx-pre_course/0x01-git/README.md

-I am an upcoming engineer
+I am an upcoming software engineer and a princess
-i am a princes